LiuElvin/eBay_ML_Challenge/README.md

 - My teamates, James Ngai, produced a majority of the coding portions utilizing PyTorch and Wandb.

-- We were both novices in the Machine Learning space, so most of my work consisted of experimentation of whatever features HuggingFace could provide.
+- We were both novices in the Machine Learning space, so most of my work consisted of experimentation of whatever features Hugging Face could provide.

 - I ended up testing the hyperparameters (epochs, learning rate, etc.) for our models, tweaking them based off the graphs provided by Wandb.